lingtalfi/Icons/README.md

 So, a couple of interesting options.

-But both methods work fine, that's just my workflow for the moment, I might switch back to the straightforward approach as this is usually what I'm looking for (this is still an evaluate period for me...).
+But both methods work fine.